 Direct e-mail support is available at firstname.lastname@example.org

-OverDrive offers downloadable e-Books, e-Audiobooks, e-Videos and e-Music.
+OverDrive offers downloadable e-Books, e-Audiobooks, and e-Videos.
 Additional software is required for all files.
 Most e-Media can be transferred to a portable device (Kindle now supported!).
 Patrons use their library card to check-out items.

 For assistance with OverDrive e-Media, please use this form.